 Plus Point: SEO friendly, thousands of themes and plugins are available for customization.

-WordPress was initially designed for publishing blogs but has evolved to support various types of web content such as online stores, media galleries, forums, and mailing lists.
+Originally designed for blogging, WordPress has evolved to support various types of web content, such as online stores, media galleries, forums, and mailing lists.
+As an open-source tool, it focuses on accessibility, performance, security, and ease of use, allowing you to concentrate on sharing your services, products, and stories.

 1. Medium

 Medium is the perfect example of social journalism: it has both professional and amateur publishers.
-You can think of it as a Twitter for long-form content, except it has an algorithmic timeline that shows your stories based on your interest.
+You can think of it as a Twitter for long-form content, except it has an algorithmic timeline that shows your stories based on your interests.

 If you have blog content anywhere on the web, you can import it on Medium.
 This will give your content a second life and help you continue to grow your audience.